jbeeko/cfworker-web-api/README.md

 ## Summary
 This installment started by refactoring the worker from Part I into multiple files.
 It then added a router based on FSharp match statements.
 Several different routing patterns were added as examples to show the flexibility of the approach.
 A Contact sub-app was created that takes a JSON post body to perform CURD operations on Contacts.
-Finally we added some support tooling for automated deployment of workers.
+Finally we added some support tooling for automated deployment of workers includeing running a local server with a file watch facility.

 ## Resources